Greek, Roman and Byzantine Pottery at Ilion (Troia):

 In the late Roman period, a distinctive series of thickly built cooking pots appears at Ilion.
 A few examples are listed below.

 K17.0752:5.
-Single sherd: rim, handle and much of body.
-Broad, oval handle.
-Dark brown (2.5YR 4/4) fabric with very frequent added sand, mostly light, and mica.
+Single sherd preserves rim, handle and body to below handle.
+Shallow grooves on upper face of rim, wide oval handle.
+Dark brown (2.5YR 4/4) granular fabric with very frequent added sand, mostly light, and mica.
 Interior is dull red (2.5 5/4), exterior becomes gray on handle and towards lower preserved wall.

 Cf. Opait 2004 "Local Pot Type III", p.
 45 and plate 35, no. 5.